-The panel will make findings and recommendations, and a copy of those findings and recommendations will be made available for inspection on the academy premises by the board of directors and the headteacher.
+The panel will make findings and recommendations, and a copy of those findings and recommendations will be made available for inspection on the academy premises by the Board of Directors and the headteacher.
+Where recommendations are made of the Trust then these will be shared with the CEO or Chair of Trust Board.

 Where relevant, the person complained about will receive a summary of the panel's findings and recommendations.
-They will also receive a copy of the minutes, subject to any necessary reductions under the Data Protection Act 2018 and the UK GDPR.
+They will also receive a copy of the minutes, subject to any necessary redactions to comply with the proper use of "personal data".